iteratorsmobile/react-native-google-api-availability-bridge/README.md

 |`promptGooglePlayUpdate`|`allowUse`|-Brings a popup window prompting user to update their Play Services. -Accepts a boolean that can force quit the application if the user does not wish to update|
 |`openGooglePlayUpdate`|*none*|-Opens Google Play Services in the Play Store application|

+## Use environment's Google Service Version

+You can specify googlePlayServicesVersion in "android/gradle.properties".
+Otherwise, it will take default version

+e.g.
+`googlePlayServicesVersion=16.0.3`

 ## TODO

 * Add Example App